jstemen/wedding_website/README.md

 * gem install bundler
 * bundle install
-* rake db:migrate
-* rake db:seed
+* rake db:reset
 * bundle exec guard

 This is will bring up automated testing and the development version of the website.
+The default admin email address and password are both 'admin@example.com'.

 License